buchi with beans, amber menu

 Espasol: A classic Filipino delicacy, espasol is made from toasted glutinous rice flour and cooked in coconut milk.
 This hearty and healthy snack requires only four basic ingredients, making it a simple yet satisfying option.

 These recipes not only help in using up excess glutinous rice flour but also offer a taste of traditional Filipino cuisine.
+These are wonderful ways to explore traditional Filipino desserts using glutinous rice flour.

 • 1 ½ cups glutinous rice flour